ursbraem/Solutions/templates/render-dataselect-relations.md

 Enter some Events in Perch.
 You will be able to select a play for each entry via the dataselect dropdown, the value being the play's ID.

 > Note: I have one remaining issue here: I wasn't able to use the text used as "option" in the dataselect as item title in the Perch Backend.
-Ugly workaround would be to have editors enter the play's title again manually for better recognition in perch and use that as the item's title.
+An ugly workaround would be to have editors enter the play's title again manually for better recognition in perch and use that as the item's title.
 I hope there's a better solution.

 Back in events.php, use perch_content_custom to render not only the events list, but also the referred "play" entry.